 The Greeting

 If ever a time to make the most exaggerated greeting ever, this would be it.
 And, you know how 99% of the time when someone tells you their name it goes in one ear and out the other?
 Try to avoid that.
 You never know when the student that you talk to on priority hour will return for a reservation a few days later, and you’ll want to remember their name.
 I always start with a simple “hi,” usually followed by a, “hello,” and a quick wave.
-Ask them for their name and repeat it back to them if you were able to understand it enough to try.
+Ask them for their name and repeat it back to them if you are able to understand it enough to try.

-If you’re not sure, you can say, “is that correct,” and they’ll typically let you know if it isn’t and repeat it back to you.
-If you have zero clues what they said and you’re not even comfortable attempting the pronunciation, just move on by telling them your name and letting them know you’re happy to meet them.
+If you’re not sure, you can say, “Is that correct,” and they’ll typically let you know if it isn’t and repeat it back to you.
+If you have zero clues about what they said and you’re not even comfortable attempting the pronunciation, just move on by telling them your name and letting them know you’re happy to meet them.

-Note: you should also ask each student early on if they would prefer corrections after each mistake or if they’d like for you to make notes and wait until the end of the lesson, etc. If your reservation was scheduled in advance, you can check their preference on their profile, but if you’re on a priority hour, you may want to ask just to be sure.
+Note: You should also ask each student early on if they would prefer corrections after each mistake or if they’d like for you to make notes and wait until the end of the lesson, etc. If your reservation was scheduled in advance, you can check their preference on their profile, but if you’re on a priority hour, you may want to ask just to be sure.

 Where in the World?

 After you’ve said the niceties, the next topic to refer to would be their location.
 Ask them where they’re from if you’re on priority hour and you’ve never spoken to them before.
-If they’ve scheduled an appointment in advance, you can check their profile by clicking through on your reservations page.
+If they’ve scheduled an appointment in advance, you can check their profile by clicking through your reservations page.
 It’s better to know in advance, and that’s because of what comes next.

 If you know very little about the country that your student is from, it can be beneficial to open a new tab and use Google to pull it up.
-Or, at the very least, keep the search engine tab open so that you’re able to look something up in a moment’s notice.
+Or, at the very least, keep the search engine tab open so that you’re able to look something up at a moment’s notice.

 What do you do?